 Leaders in Learning, Holy Trinity School (HTS) is a co-ed, K-12, independent day school.
-Our safe, structured, supportive environment develops character and values such as respect, integrity, leadership and confidence.
+Our safe, structured, supportive environment develops in our students the core values of respect, empathy, integrity and courage.
 We are rooted in academic excellence and are committed to innovative practices that prepare lifelong learners to thrive in an ever-changing world.
 This is complemented by sports, music, drama, art and co-curricular programs that provide a well-rounded experience for all students.

 Anglican affiliation embracing students of all faiths